-How to Access Control Center in iOS 14 / iOS 13 on iPad & iPhone
+How to Access Control Center in iOS 15 / iOS 14 on iPad & iPhone

 No longer do you swipe from the bottom of the screen to access Control Center on the iPad and some iPhone models, instead, all new devices will swipe down from the top right corner of the screen instead to summon Control Center.
 Everything else is the same, including the ability to customize Control Center and all the options are still there, it’s just that initial access which has changed.

-This change applies to all iPad models, and all iPhone models without a Home button:
+This change applies to all iPad models with iPadOS, and all iPhone models with iOS without a Home button:

 - From the Home Screen or Lock Screen of iPhone or iPad, look at the top right corner of the screen to where the wi-fi and battery indicator are located